yassinex02/StreamAnalytics_GP/README.md

 ### Tables
 Our group decided on 4 tables.
 The AVRO schema defines these entities along with their respective attributes and relationships.
-1. **user**: to generate Spotify users, we used the Faker and datetime libraries to provide us with a list of users including a user_id, username, location, birthdate and gender.
+1. **User**: to generate Spotify users, we used the Faker and datetime libraries to provide us with a list of users including a `user_id`, `username`, `location`, `birthdate` and `gender`.
 We defined the type of each variable based on our knowledge of previous similar variables we have seen and used in other datasets.
-2. **track**: introduced variables that were included in the dataset we chose, including track ID, duration, artist, name, popularity, release date, and many more.
+2. **Track**: introduced variables that were included in the dataset we chose, including `track_id`, `duration`, `artist`, `name`, `popularity`, `release date`, and many more.
 The type of each variable was defined based on the original type of the variable in the two datasets we used to generate data.
-3. **artist**: contained the ID, followers, name, and popularity variables, all of which were also defined by the type that was given in the original artist dataset.
+3. **Artist**: contained the `id`, `followers`, `name`, and `popularity` variables, all of which were also defined by the type that was given in the original artist dataset.
-4. **event**: This table records whenever a track is played by a user.
-It contains an id for the record, a timestamp for when this record occured, the track_id of the track that was played, the user_id of the user that played the track, and the listening_time, expressed in miliseconds.
+4. **UserEvent**: This table records whenever a track is played by a user.
+It contains an `id` for the record, a `timestamp` for when this record occured, the `track_id` of the track that was played, the `user_id` of the user that played the track, and the `listening_time`, expressed in miliseconds.

 ## Design of Synthetic Data Generation Scripts
 The synthetic data generation process starts with defining the data schema.
 The AVRO schema of the previous tables were defined in the file `src/serializer.py`.